 Writing a buffer to disk is called buffer flushing.
 When a user thread modifies data in a buffer, it marks the buffer as dirty.
 When the database server flushes the buffer to disk, it subsequently marks the buffer as not dirty and allows the data in the buffer to be overwritten.

 The database server flushes the following buffers:

-- Buffer pool (covered in this section) - · Physical-log buffer

-See "Flushing the Physical-Log Buffer" on page 7-26.
+- Buffer pool (covered in this section) - · Physical-log buffer See "Flush the physical-log buffer." - Logical-log buffer See "Flush the logical-log buffer" on page 6-28.